hyungminkimdev/aiffel/README.md

 ### 23. WEAT (Word Embedding Association Test)
 - **Objective**: Measure and analyze bias in word embeddings.
 - **Techniques**: Utilized pre-trained Word2Vec and GloVe models with the WEAT statistical test to quantify biases.

+### 24. Word Embedding
+- **Objective**: Implement and evaluate different word embedding techniques.
+- **Techniques**: Used Word2Vec, FastText, and GloVe models to generate vector representations of text.
+Applied these embeddings to analyze semantic relationships between words.